freyacodes/ukulele/README.md

     - As noted when installing the package, the discord bot token must be set in the config file ([guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html))
 - Start/enable the `ukulele.service` as required ([wiki](https://wiki.archlinux.org/title/Systemd#Using_units))

+## Spotify Support
+Only support for Spotify playlists has been implemented thus far.
+Both Spotify URL's (`https://open.spotify.com/playlist/...`) and URI's (`spotify:playlist:...`) are supported.

+To enable it, the `spotifyClientId` and `spotifyClientSecret` fields of `ukulele.yml` must be populated with the `clientID` and `clientSecret` of a Spotify application.
+See [Spotify's Guide](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/) for creating an application.
+You don't need to “Configure” the application, just create a `clientId` and `clientSecret`.

+Once they are set, running the bot will have `Successfully loaded Spotify API` in the logs.

+NOTE: Spotify is only used to fetch metadata (titles, artists, etc), not the tracks themselves.
+Instead, the track title and artist name(s) are searched (format `$TITLE $ARTIST1 $ARTIST2 ...`) on YouTube Music, and the first result is used for the track itself.

 ## Contributing
 Pull requests are welcome!
 Look through the issues and/or create one if you have an idea.